jeremj22/cross-reality-app/README.md

 Once loaded, open the scene in `Assets/Scenes/Desktop Debug.unity`.

-Press the play button with the headset connected to start the app or deploy to the headset by switching to the Android platform (`File > Build Setting... > Android > Switch Platform`), followed by `Build` or `Build and Run` on the same window.
+Press the play button with the headset connected to start the app.
+Alternativly to deploy to the headset by switching to the Android platform (`File > Build Setting... > Android > Switch Platform`), followed by `Build` or `Build and Run` on the same window.

 # Controls